 The National Highway Traffic Safety Administration (NHTSA) evaluates and rates car seats for ease of use and safety, so look for a seat that has been tested and rated by the NHTSA.

-Also, check for additional safety features such as side-impact protection, energy-absorbing foam, and a five-point harness.
+Additionally, look for extra safety features, such as side-impact protection, energy-absorbing foam, and a five-point harness.

 Features